“Those who master large-scale software delivery will define the economic landscape of the 21st century.”

 Competing in the Age of Software

-Her conclusion is that these technology revolutions radically alter society, first via a mass move in financial (investment) capital, which then results in new production capital (goods and services).
-Massive societal change, disruption and a new economic order sets in.
-These are truly ‘world shaking’ disruptions that occur with three distinct phases:
+She concludes that these technology revolutions radically alter society, first via a mass movement in financial (investment) capital, which then results in new production capital (goods and services).
+Massive societal change, disruption, and a new economic order sets in.
+These are truly ‘world-shaking’ disruptions that occur with three distinct phases: